tropicsquare/ts-spect-fw/muni/README.md

 - `<script name>_iss.log` : log file of the `spect_iss` run, that contains all of its actions (compilation, instruction execution details etc.)
 - `<script name>_out.hex` : hexfile with contents of the output memory.

-## Other
+### Other

 Some masks used for side channel hardening must not be zero (e.g. z-coordinate randomization).
-Firmware detects such case and requests another random number.
-In such a case, the python scrypt checks, if for the particular mask zero value is allowed, and if not, generates alternative mask and puts it to the GRV queue behind the zero one.
+Firmware detects such a case and requests another random number.
+In such a case, the python script checks, if for the particular mask zero value is allowed, and if not, generates alternative mask for the second request from firmware.
+Again, the python script ensures that the masks are delivered to `spect_iss` in right order.